ebd622/fe-samples/cmp-databinding/README.md

 * L78: Component livecycle

+### L66: Property & Event binding Overview
+- By default all properties of components are only accessible inside the components
+-

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.